vercidium-patreon/meshing/README.md

-> This repository is part of Vercidium's [Free Friday](https://www.youtube.com/watch?v=40JzyaOYJeY) series.
+> This repository is Part 1 of Vercidium's [Free Friday]([https://www.youtube.com/watch?v=40JzyaOYJeY](https://www.patreon.com/posts/100857028)) series.

 This is a standlone voxel renderer that uses greedy meshing to generate a simplified mesh of a voxel world.

-It uses Silk.NET for window and OpenGL initialisation, so it *should* be cross-platform, but I've only tested it on Windows.
+This project uses Silk.NET so it *should* be cross-platform, but I've only tested it on Windows.

 Key files:
 - `ChunkMeshActual.cs` contains the greedy meshing algorithm